raspberrypilearning/physical-computing-with-python/analogue.md

 ## Add a potentiometer

-Now the ADC is connected to the Pi, you can wire devices up to the input channels.
+Now that the ADC is connected to the Pi, you can wire devices up to the input channels.
 A potentiometer is a good example of an analogue input device: it's simply a variable resistor, and the Pi reads the voltage (from 0V to 3.3V).

 ![Potentiometer](images/potentiometer.jpg)

 A potentiometer's pins are ground, data, and 3V3.
 This means you connect it to ground and a supply of 3V3, and read the actual voltage from the middle pin.

-1. Place a potentiometer on the breadboard and wire one side to the ground rail, the other to the 3V3 rail and the middle pin to the first input channel like so:
+1. Place a potentiometer on the breadboard and wire one side to the ground rail, the other to the 3V3 rail, and the middle pin to the first input channel as shown:

     ![Add a potentiometer](images/mcp3008-pot.png)